nopivnick/itp.nopivnick.com/_posts/2019-02-04-soft-circuit.md

 Alternatively, had I not positioned the battery holder directly behind the head of the plant, I might have incorporated the LEDs there.

 I'm quite happy with the switch, however.
-The design performs surprisingly well as a momentary switch, presumably because the felt on which the conductive fabric is bonded is wool and wool has 'memory'.
+It performs surprisingly well as a momentary switch, presumably because the felt on which the conductive fabric is bonded is wool and wool has 'memory'.